anutron/behavior/Docs/Behavior.md

 ### Using Multiple Filters Together

-It's possible to declare more than one data filter property for a single element (`data-filters="FormRequest FormValidator"`)
+It's possible to declare more than one data filter property for a single element (`data-behavior="FormRequest FormValidator"`)

 Behavior Method: passMethod {#Behavior:passMethod}
 --------------------------------------------------